gfw-api/gfw-imazon-alerts-api/README.md

 You will need [Control Tower](https://github.com/control-tower/control-tower) up and running - either natively or with Docker.
 Refer to the project's README for information on how to set it up.

-The GFW Fires API microservice is built using [Node.js](https://nodejs.org/en/), and can be executed either natively or using Docker, each of which has its own set of requirements.
+The GFW Imazon Alerts API microservice is built using [Node.js](https://nodejs.org/en/), and can be executed either natively or using Docker, each of which has its own set of requirements.

 Native execution requires:
 - [Node.js](https://nodejs.org/en/)